Overview of Arkansas Taxes

 Saline County

 Saline County sits between Little Rock and Hot Springs in Central Arkansas.
 Rates in the county depend on the city and the school district in which your house is located.
-The county’s average effective property tax rate is 0.66%.
+Including all city, county and school district taxes, the average rate is 50.59 mills (5.06%).
+This rate applies to assessed value, however, which is just 20% of market value.
+For that reason, the actual amount of property taxes paid in Saline County are much lower.
+The county’s average effective property tax rate, or the annual taxes as a percentage of market value, is just 0.70%.

 Craighead County